ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

      }
    }
 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-token-upload title="Example of Access Token Request-Response Exchange.
-Following a successful uploading of the access token from the AS to the RS, the Access Token Response includes the \"token_upload\" parameter but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS."}
+Following a successful uploading of the access token from the AS to the RS, the access token response includes the \"token_upload\" parameter but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS."}

-{{fig-example-AS-to-C-token-upload-success-ret-token}} shows another example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.
+{{fig-example-AS-to-C-token-upload-success-ret-token}} shows another example with first an access token request from C to the AS, and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

-The Access Token Request specifies the "token_upload" parameter with value 2.
+The access token request specifies the "token_upload" parameter with value 2.
 That is, C indicates that it requires the access token from the AS, even in case the AS successfully uploads the access token to the RS.

-The Access Token Response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.
+The access token response specifies the "token_upload" parameter with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

-Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes the "access_token" parameter specifying the issued access token.
-The Access Token Response also includes the "cnf" parameter specifying the symmetric PoP key bound to the access token.
+Consistent with the value of the "token_upload" parameter in the access token request, the access token response includes the "access_token" parameter specifying the issued access token.
+The access token response also includes the "cnf" parameter specifying the symmetric PoP key bound to the access token.

 ~~~~~~~~~~~
-   Access Token Request
+   Access token request

    Header: POST (Code=0.02)
    Uri-Host: "as.example.com"